- Altitude: 2670 – 4350 mts

 12 km | 5 hours of hike | 950 m ascent | 250 m decent | camp altitude : 3850 m

-Begin climbing up for 30 minutes to Sagala pass (3550m), which on clear weather, you will have superb views of Mount Jumolhari (7,314m) and Jitchu Drake (6,989m).
+Begin climbing up for 30 minutes to Sagala pass (3550m), which on clear weather, you will have superb views of Mount Jomolhari (7,314m) and Jitchu Drake (6,989m).
 From the pass, walk on the right side of the trail.
 After making several ascents and descents, walking through the trails of rhododendrons and meadows, you will finally be on the top of the ridge at 4100m, which offers great views of Haa Valley below.
 Making occasional ascents and descents through forests of hemlock and juniper, you will reach at your camp at 3850m.

 Day 3: Nyingungla to Chele La Pass